 The third group’s generic hipster coffeeshop won the room.

-Day two closed with an expedited reading (again, verbatim) of the remaining pages of our textbook, followed by another product pitch by the instructor.
-At one point, we’re given advice on stimulating creativity, including the benefits of chewing peppermint.
+Day two then closed with the instructor reading (again, verbatim) the remaining pages of our textbook.
+This was followed by another product pitch .
+At one point, we were given advice on stimulating creativity, including the benefits of chewing peppermint.

 Things that weren’t so great

 Let’s start with the quiet sterility of Alameda County Training Center.
-The people were nice and kill me if I start turning up my nose; but a workshop is meant to engage, excite, and inspire, no?
+The people were nice and kill me if I start turning up my nose.
+Still, a workshop is meant to engage, excite, and inspire, no?
 Especially when it’s marketed toward creatives.
-For two days, I felt like Tim Canterbury from Season 1, Episode 4 of The Office UK, a downtrodden employee of Wernham Hogg forced to endure sensitivity training so dreadfully plain it causes an outburst.
+For two days, I felt like Tim from Season 1, Episode 4 of The Office UK, a downtrodden employee of Wernham Hogg forced to endure sensitivity training so dreadfully plain it causes an outburst.

 Whatever happened to the importance of setting?